Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 <br />

 **Final MS Sql Server screenshot**
-- Below is a screenshot of a part of the cleaned data in MS Sql Server query editor which cannot be viewed fully here because of the rows of queries.
-You can access the complete Power BI project document [here](FOOD%20APP%20BUSINESS%20ANALYSIS.pbix).
+- Below is a screenshot of a part of the cleaned data in MS Sql Server query editor.

 Sql Query Screenshot                                                               |
 :---------------------------------------------------------------------------------:|